umbralcalc/anglersim/README.md

 Evaluating the impact of sustainability policies on freshwater fish populations in the UK using data-driven simulations.

+This project was built using the [stochadex framework](https://github.com/umbralcalc/stochadex).

 ## Data assessment

 ### NFPD (National Fish Population Database)